Call flow designer

 - Preferred agent.
 In this step, you make sure that the client consistently interacts with the same agent, who can provide them with quick and more personalized customer support (if the client has no preferred agent assigned, this step will be skipped).

-- Caller queue.
-In the third step, it’s good to choose a caller queue to ensure that the incoming call rings to more than one agent and increase the chance that the call is answered.
-For example, you can create a caller queue entitled "Tech Support", so that your clients can speak to agents with required tech skills to handle their issue.
+- Ring group.
+In the third step, it’s good to choose a ring group to ensure that the incoming call rings to more than one agent and increase the chance that the call is answered.
+For example, you can create a group entitled "Tech Support", so that your clients can speak to agents with required tech skills to handle their issue.

 - Customized message.
 For example, you can use customized messages to inform clients that you are unavailable - "Unfortunately, all our agents are busy at the moment.
 We will call you back in a few minutes."
 You can also choose a message to introduce the last step, such as transfer to voicemail: "Unfortunately, all our agents are busy at the moment.
 Please leave a message and we will call you back."